-1000 E. University Avenue
+1000 E. University Ave.

-Nonfiction workshops in nature writing, religious/spiritual writing, short forms, and interstellar message composition (really!); courses in environmental justice, natural resource ethics, philosophy of wilderness, deep ecology, ecofeminism, environmental aesthetics, history and philosophy of ecology; children's writing workshops with UW Art Museum; guest lecturer for 47 courses in 20 departments; graduate committee member for 174 students in 25 departments (PhD, JD-MA, MFA, MPA, MSW, MA and MS).
+Nonfiction workshops in nature writing, religious/spiritual writing, short forms, and interstellar message composition (really!); courses in environmental justice, natural resource ethics, philosophy of wilderness, deep ecology, ecofeminism, environmental aesthetics, history and philosophy of ecology; children's writing workshops with UW Art Museum; guest lecturer for 47 courses in 20 departments; graduate committee member for 179 students in 25 departments (PhD, JD-MA, MFA, MPA, MSW, MA and MS).

-Senior advisor to the Board of the Ruckelshaus Institute of Environment and Natural Resources; Associate Editor, Journal of Orthoptera Research; Host for Wyoming Signatures (Wyoming Public Television program); Editorial Board, Journal of Agricultural and Environmental Ethics; Master of Ceremonies for the Wyoming State Science Fair; reviewer for 51 presses and scholarly journals.
+Senior advisor to the Board of the Ruckelshaus Institute of Environment and Natural Resources; Advisory Board for “Out There” (a public radio nature-and-people podcast); Host for “Wyoming Signatures” (Wyoming Public Television program); Editorial Board, Journal of Agricultural and Environmental Ethics and Life: The Excitement of Biology; Master of Ceremonies for the Wyoming State Science Fair; reviewer for 51 presses and scholarly journals.
 Formerly the executive director of the International Orthopterists' Society and the founder/director of the Association for Applied Acridology International.

 College of Arts & Sciences Extraordinary Merit in Research Award, University of Wyoming; Notable Science and Nature Writing in the Best American anthology, for the essay, “(Un)Natural Selection”; Honorable Mention by the American Publishers Awards for Professional and Scholarly Excellence, for the book Six-Legged Soldiers; Best American Science and Nature Writing for the essay, “The Nature of Violence”; George Duke Humphrey Award, University of Wyoming; John Burroughs Award for the essay, “Voices from the past: learning from the Rocky Mountain locust” (published in Orion magazine and re-published in WildEarth); Wall of Tolerance Award (inscription), Southern Poverty Law Center, National Campaign for Tolerance (in recognition of the work done to promote tolerance during and after the murder of Matthew Shepard); Pushcart Prize for the essay, “To be Honest” (published in Orion magazine and Grasshopper Dreaming, a collection of essays from Skinner House Publishing); Award for Excellence in Internationalization, University of Wyoming; Albert Schweitzer Sermon Award, Unitarian Universalist Association; Erdős Number 6 (you’ll have to look this up on your own)

 Hiking, cross-country skiing, gardening, opera